veselinastaneva/th-docs/deployment/sklearn.md

 ### Retrieving existing Deployment

-TODO: to make it work no existing deployments, for example before the first deployment in any of the environments.

 In this example will give you the deployment v10 of the production environment.
 So you can apply all the helpers methods on it.

 ```python